ffevotte/desktop-plus/README.md

 ## API

-- `(desktop+/add-handlers MODE SAVE-FN LOAD-FN &optional ACTIVATE)`
+- `(desktop+/add-handler NAME PRED SAVE-FN LOAD-FN &optional ACTIVATE)`

-    Add handlers for special buffers in the given MODE.
+    Add handlers for special buffers.

+    NAME is a symbol identifying the handler for later activation or deactivation.

+    PRED should be a unary function used as a predicate to determine whether a buffer should be handled specially.
+When called in a buffer which should be handled, PRED should return non-nil.
+As a special case, if PRED is nil, NAME is interpreted as a major mode name for which to test.

     SAVE-FN should be a function taking no parameter, returning a list of all relevant parameters for the current buffer, which is assumed to be in the given major mode.

-    LOAD-FN should be a function of the form `lambda (name &rest args)` allowing to restore a buffer named NAME in major mode MODE, from information stored in ARGS, as determined by SAVE-FN.
+    LOAD-FN should be a function of the form `(lambda (name &rest args) ...)` allowing to restore a buffer named NAME in major mode MODE, from information stored in ARGS, as determined by SAVE-FN.

-    If ACTIVATE is non-nil, also add MODE to the list of handled modes in `desktop+/special-buffer-modes`.
+    If ACTIVATE is non-nil, also add MODE to the list of handled modes in `desktop+/special-buffer-handlers`.